dipendra-mule/conducky/website/docs/admin-guide/system-management.md

 Requirements:

-- Must be authenticated as a SuperAdmin
+- Must be authenticated as a System Admin
 - Slug must be unique across the system
 - Slug must be URL-safe (lowercase, alphanumeric, hyphens only)

 ## Social Login Configuration

 Conducky supports social login with Google and GitHub OAuth, allowing users to sign in with their existing accounts.
-This section guides SuperAdmins through setting up and configuring social login.
+This section guides System Admins through setting up and configuring social login.

 ### Overview